Hi,

 From India

-i would like to second the opinions of two of my collegues namely HR Singh and Santosh Kumar, both are correct
+I would like to second the opinions of two of my colleagues, namely HR Singh and Santosh Kumar.
+Both are correct.

 From India, Delhi